saiftynet/Calendar/README.md

 * Create iCAL files (TODO)
 * Year views and month views (TODO)

+### Version 0.06

+* Now detects terminal window size changes and displays the number of calendars that fit
+* Keeps current month visible during navigation
+* Gradually transforming into a Modulino with paella calling the Module Term::Graille::SuperCal or Calendar::SuperCal with parameters passed when called from the command line.
+The module will allow the use of calendar views within other applications without the need from any dependencies outside Perl Core.

 ### Version 0.05

 Now uses an ultra-simple ics importer to load dates from an ics file and populates the calendar with these.